-Calculus and Probability Online is designed to substitute for the Victorian Certificate of Education (VCE) Mathematical Methods 3/4 (MM3/4) prerequisite for entry to the Bachelors of Science, Commerce and Biomedicine and the Bachelor of Agriculture at the University of Melbourne.
+Calculus and Probability Online is designed to substitute for the Victorian Certificate of Education (VCE) Mathematical Methods 3/4 (MM3/4) prerequisite for entry to the Bachelor of Science, Bachelor of Commerce, Bachelor of Biomedicine, and Bachelor of Agriculture at the University of Melbourne.
 It also substitutes for individual MM3/4 prerequisites within particular subjects in those degree programs.

 Calculus and Probability Online comprises two modules - a Calculus module and a Probability module.
 Students may enrol in one or both of the modules, depending on their prior study.
 Note that Calculus and Probability Online does not count for credit towards any degree program offered by The University of Melbourne.